-The AFTER trigger only tests for overflow, to respond to goal (2).
+The AFTER trigger only tests for overflow.
 If necessary, it launches the actual splitting process as an asynchronous job called splitter (for performance reasons, see above).

 The splitter gets the segment name as the input parameter.
 To create the new segment(s) with their respective portions, the splitter acts as follows.
-It starts as a distributed transaction at the repeatable read isolation level.
-SQL Server uses then the shared and exclusive tuple locks according to the basic 2PL protocol.
+It starts as a distributed transaction at the serializable isolation level.
+SQL Server uses then the 2PL protocol for the concurrency management.
 The splitter first searches for PrimNd of the segment to split in Primary meta-table.
 If it finds the searched tuple, SQL Server puts it under a shared lock.
 The splitter requests then an exclusive lock on the tuple registering the splitting segment in RP of the splitting table that is in the NDB at PrimNd node.
 As we show later, it gets the lock if there are no (more) scalable queries or other commands in progress involving the segment.
-Otherwise it would encounter at least a shared lock at the tuple.
+Otherwise it would encounter at least a shared lock at the tuple, as we show later as well.
 SQL Server would then block the split until the end of the concurrent operation.
-In unlikely cases, a deadlock may result.
+In very unlikely cases, a deadlock may result.
 The overall interaction suffices to provide the serializability of every command and of a split, [14].
 If the splitter does not find the tuple in Primary, it terminates.
 As it will appear, it means that a delete of the table occurred in the meantime.

-From now on, there cannot be a query in progress on the splitting segment; neither can another splitter lock it.
-It should first lock the tuple in RP.
+From now on, there cannot be a query in progress on the splitting segment; neither can another splitter lock it, as it should first lock the tuple in RP.
 The splitter safely verifies the segment size.
 An insert or deletion could change it in the meantime.
 If the segment does not overflow anymore, the splitter terminates.
 Next, it determines N as above.
 It finds b in the local SD.Size meta-table.
-Next, it attempts to find N NDBs without any segment of T as yet.
-It searches for such nodes through the query to NDB meta-table, requesting every NDB in the SDB which is a server or peer and not yet in RP for T. Let $M \ge 0$ be the number of NDBs found.
+Next, it attempts to find N an empty node where there is not yet any segment of T. It searches for such nodes through the query to NDB meta-table, requesting every node which is a server or peer and not yet in RP for T. Let $M \ge 0$ is the number of nodes found.
 If M = N, then the splitter allocates each new segment to a node.
 If M > N, then it randomly selects the nodes for the new segments.
-To satisfy goal (3) above, the selection is nevertheless driven, at the base of the randomness generation, by T creation NDB name.
+The selection is random, but driven, at the base of the randomness generation, by the table creation NDB name.
 Any two tables created by the same client node share the same primary NDB, have their 1st secondary segments at the same (another) server as well etc...
 One may expect this policy to be usually beneficial for the query processing speed.
 At the expense however, perhaps of the uniformity of the processing and storage load among the server NDBs.

-If M < N, it means that the SDB has not enough of NDBs to carry out the split.
+If M < N, it means there is no enough of NDBs in the SDB of the segment to carry out the split.
 The splitter attempts then to extend the SDB with new server or peer NDBs.
 It selects (exclusively) possibly enough nodes in the meta-database which are not yet in the SDB.
-It uses the meta-tables Nodes and SDB in the MDB and NDB at the primary SDB node.
+We recall that the latter data are at the meta-table Nodes and SDB at primary SDB node.
 If it does not succeeds the splitting halts with a message to the administrator.
-This one may choose to add nodes using sd\create\node command.
-Otherwise, the splitter updates the NDB meta-table, asks SQL Server to create the new NDBs (by issuing the sd\create\node\database command) and allocates these to the remaining new segment(s).
+Otherwise, it updates the NDB meta-table, asks SQL Server to create the new NDBs and allocates these to the remaining new segment(s).